zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Oliver’s dilemma was deciding if he should tell his  client that he wasn’t going to make the deadline – that he was going to in fact mi ss the deadline – or just wait until the deadline had passed, meaning after the de adline.
 Alena answers, “For what it’s worth, I think you did the right thing.”
 The expression “For what it’s worth” (worth) is used when we’re giving someone in formation that we hope will be helpful but often it isn’t, or perhaps you’re ju st unsure if it will be helpful or not.
 Alena says that she thinks Oliver did the right thi ng.

 She says, “It gives her advance notice in case it a ffects other parts of her project.”
 “Notice” (notice) is information you give  someone about some situation.
 “Advance notice” would be information before the ev ent occurs.
-If you are going to leave at five o’clock this afternoon, you may sa y to your boss, “I want to give you advance notice that I’m leaving at five o’clock  today instead of my normal time at six o’clock.”
+If you are going to leave at five o’clock this afternoon, you may say to your boss, “I want to give you advance notice that I’m leaving at five o’clock  today instead of my normal time at six o’clock.”
 If you wait until five o’cloc k to tell your boss, you are not giving advance notice, and your boss might not be v ery happy with you.

 Oliver says, “That’s what I thought, too.”
 In other  words, yes – it was good to give her advance notice.
 “I also offered to make up for any inconvenience the delay would cause.”
 “To make up for” something is a very useful phrasal verb in English.
 It means to do something that corrects a p roblem or a mistake that you have made.
 It may also be used as a way of apologiz ing for a mistake that you made.